 Remember, the hospital chose you as much as you chose them.
 The facility reviewed your qualifications and skill list.
 They thought you could do the job, and so did you.

 Also remember, they need you.
-Travel nurses fulfill a critical need when hospitals are short on staff.
+Travel nurse jobs are a crucial supplement for hospitals that are short on staff.
 You’re important to them.
 Travelers are a welcome addition to a unit or floor.
 (Help has arrived!)
 Your new co-workers know that travel nurses are highly competent and experienced.

 If you have a particular skill that is relevant to your assignment, speak up.
 That’s one of the benefits of traveling.
 You learn new skills and you can share your unique skills with others.